 Avoid rushing and getting out of bed too quickly.

 Stress can make your symptoms a lot worse.
-If you feel too stressed out, try to cut down on your workload.
+If you feel too stressed, try to reduce your workload.
 Take some time out to relax and de-stress every day.
 Meditation might help you relax and get rid of negative thoughts.

 Don’t smoke, and stay away from second-hand smoke

-Apart from increasing the chances of nausea, smoking during pregnancy affects you and your baby's health before, during, and after your baby is born.
+Besides increasing the chances of nausea, smoking during pregnancy affects your and your baby’s health before, during, and after birth.

 Smoking can cause premature birth and certain birth defects.
-It is also a risk factor of Sudden Infant Death Syndrome (SIDS).
+It is also a risk factor for Sudden Infant Death Syndrome (SIDS).

-The same holds true for mummies who are exposed to secondhand smoke during pregnancy.
-They have an increased chance of having a stillbirth, a low birthweight baby, a baby with birth defects, and other complications of pregnancy.
+The same holds for mummies exposed to secondhand smoke during pregnancy.
+They have an increased chance of having a stillbirth, a low birth weight baby, a baby with birth defects, and other pregnancy complications.

 Make sure that your room is well-ventilated.
 Find time to take outdoor walks.
-Walking and being on the move is also good exercise that is great for blood circulation.
+Walking and being on the move is also good exercise for blood circulation.